Shaken by new coronavirus strain, world shuts the door on Britain

 ‘2020 NOT DONE WITH US’

-Australia said two people who travelled from the United Kingdom to New South Wales, its most populous state, were found to be carrying the mutated virus.
+Australia said two people who travelled from the United Kingdom to New South Wales, its most populous state, were carrying the mutated virus.
 It axed dozens of domestic flights while New South Wales locked down more than 250,000 people.

 “2020 is not done with us yet,” Prime Minister Scott Morrison said.